Myanmar's Suu Kyi makes first in-person court appearance - WTMJ

 The junta has accused Suu Kyi of corruption and presented on state television what it said was evidence that she took bribes, but has so far only said it intends to pursue charges for that offense.
 Her lawyers dismiss the allegations.

-Several cases are also pending against other senior members of Suu Kyi’s party in addition to Win Myint.
+Several cases are also pending against other senior members of Suu Kyi’s party.

 According to Myanmar’s Assistance Association for Political Prisoners, which has been keeping a detailed tally of arrests and deaths since the coup, almost 4,300 people are in detention, including 95 who have already been sentenced.